Do Go On - 314 - The Oak Island Mystery

 Yeah, that was cool.

-Big stage too for a twosome enough bill.
+Big stage too for a two-sum-knit-Bill.

 Yeah.

-First ever time I saw Paul Kelly was at Sound Relief,
+First ever time I saw Paul Kelly was at Sound Relief, which was at the MCG.

-of bands playing that day and full bands.
+And there'd been like a bunch of bands playing that day and full bands.

 Paul Kelly comes out alone, just a guitar, and plays to the whole MCG.

-because he's my everything.
+he's my everything.

-and just come out alone and be amazing.
+a big sporting venue and just come out alone and be amazing.

 It's pretty cool.